 I regularly dehydrate green onions, mushrooms, pasta, and rice for use in my recipes.
 To dehydrate pasta or rice at home, cook as normal, then spread in thin layers on plastic dehydrator trays used for fruit roll-ups.
 Dehydrate for 8-10 hours until all moisture is removed.
 I usually turn the rice or pasta partway through the drying process.
 If it sticks together after it is dried, break it apart before storing.
 Store dehydrated ingredients in a glass jar or plastic bag in a cool and dry location.

-On most trips, I take a waterproof sack for hanging food from a tree, but I also take a bear canister on trips where bears are more likely.
+On most trips, I take a waterproof food bag for hanging from a tree, but I also take a bear canister on trips where bears are more likely.
 When using the food sack, I place all of the food in an odor-proof plastic bag and then put that in the food sack.
 This helps to keep animals from smelling your food and messing with it.
 Bears aren’t the major concern… it’s the small critters like mice and chipmunks and marmots that are much more frequently trying to get into backpacker’s food.
+I recently started using an Ursack and will be switching to it for everywhere that bear canisters are not required.

 Backpacking food cookbook